alandefreitas/futures/docs/index.md

 - A `future` object represents a handle to a value that might not be available yet from an asynchronous operation.
 - To compose with multiple tasks, they allow us to query whether this future value is ready and to obtain its value once it is made available by some provider.
-- A number of proposals have been presented as extend this model, such as future continuations, cancellation tokens, association with executors, and algorithms.
+- A number of proposals have been presented as extend this model in C++, such as future continuations, cancellation tokens, association with executors, and algorithms.
-- Rather than proposing one more concrete future type, this library implements a number of types that follow a future *concept*, which also includes existing future types, such as `std::future`.
+- Rather than proposing one more concrete future type, this library implements a number of types that follow a future *concept*, which also includes existing future types, such as `std::future` and `boost::future`.
-- A number of template algorithms using asio executors are available for any combination of objects that respect this concept, such as logical combinations of tasks and parallel variants of the STL algorithms.
+- The concepts allow reusable algorithms for all future types, an alternative to `std::async` based on executors, various efficient future types, many future composition algorithms, a syntax closer to other programming languages, and parallel variants of the STL algorithms.

 <br/>